Ending a Discipline with The Positive Conclusion

 An Adult Skill

 At any age it’s important to spend some time discussing the problem in order to end the discipline time on a positive note.
 The Positive Conclusion isn’t a time of interrogation.
 It’s important to express love, forgiveness and acceptance during this discussion.
-A closer look at these three questions and a statement will show the benefit each one offers in making discipline times constructive learning experiences. (see correction is a gift.)
+A closer look at these three questions and a statement will show the benefit each one offers in making discipline times constructive learning experiences.

 The first question is, “What did you do wrong?”